vuejs/docs/src/api/instance-methods.md

 - **Usage:**

-  Watch a string expression or a computed function on the Vue instance for changes.
-The callback gets called with the new value and the old value.
-The string expression only accepts top-level data and component property names.
-For more complex expressions, use a function instead.
+  Watch a reactive property or a computed function on the Vue instance for changes.
+The callback gets called with the new value and the old value for the given property.
+We can only pass top-level `data`, `prop`, or `computed` property name as a string.
+For more complex expressions or nested properties, use a function instead.

 - **Example:**